 A systems engineering framework designed to help Small and Medium-sized Enterprises (SMEs) adopt AI by prioritizing human-AI partnerships.
 The HAIC-MM provides an actionable roadmap for organizations to enhance productivity, innovation, and growth by blending technical rigor with practical business insights and responsible AI deployment.

-The HAIC-MM integrates three theoretical domains to address the complexity of human-AI collaboration in SMEs:
+Developed in January 2025, the HAIC-MM integrates three theoretical domains to address the complexity of human-AI collaboration in SMEs:

 Broad categories driving AI integration maturity